DemosDemosthenous/testingTravis/Worksheet1/group19-essay.md

 The ease of amending the project mid-development varies with the method used.
 A Waterfall project may be doomed if the initial requirements (which it relies heavily on) are faulty in any manner.
 (If a requirement error is found, or a change needs to be made, the project has to start from the beginning with all new code.[4]).
 Once testing has started amendments are almost impossible to make without disrupting all other completed phases; there is no method to work backwards.
 If a bug is found the entire process must be restarted to create a fix.
 With Agile the project is reviewed at the end of each sprint; any bugs discovered are immediately placed into the sprint backlog to be dealt with, and customers are consulted to ensure the project remains on track.
 This allows for changes to be easily incorporated, and any issue to be ironed out.
 Agile methods are more flexible than the waterfall method which means that customers requests are more likely to be met[5].
 However, Agile lacks definitive planning; the final deliverable may be fairly different from what was initially intended.

-Team members in Agile and Waterfall differ in the number of roles they play; Agile teams are formed (mostly) of generalizing specialist someone who has one or more technical specialties (e.g. Java programming, project management, database administration)[6].
+Team members in Agile and Waterfall differ in the number of roles they play; Agile teams are formed (mostly) of generalising specialist someone who has one or more technical specialties (e.g. Java programming, project management, database administration)[6].
 In Agile, if someone is working on a particular task and has become stuck, they should be able to call on any member of the team to provide (at least some) basic assistance.
 This makes the team much more fluid as a whole, and the chance of completing tasks increases.
 Waterfall teams consist of people that perform only their dedicated role.
 However this does not mean they are sat idly when their phase is complete; it is possible for various members of the team to be involved or to continue with other work, depending on the active phase of the project.[3]
 In both methodologies team members can be lent from one team to another.

 Deciding which methodology to use comes down to the type of project.
 Agile is modular development; well suited to object-oriented projects with various different features and requirements.
 However Agile may lose its way with large projects/organisations and introduce extra inefficiencies[5].
 Waterfall works great with small projects with clearly defined requirements and a well thought out plan, where the likelihood of deviation is low.